 The word “Heather” is both singular and plural.
 It is an umbrella term covering all plants referred to as Heath or Heather.
 Heath is specifically the Erica genus, with the species that bloom in both winter and summer.
 Heather (Calluna vulgaris) bloom in late summer through fall and has overlapping shell or scale-like foliage.

 SOIL – Well-drained, acidic soil is required.
 The exception is Erica carnea and Erica x darlyensis, which will tolerate alkalinity.
 If drainage is a problem, amend soil and plant on a hillside or berm.
+Keep the soil moist during the first growing season.

 PLANTING – Be sure to “massage” the root system until they become established.
 They have very fine root systems.
 Once established, they are drought tolerant.
 The most common reason for plant loss in the garden is lack of water.
 In Ohio, spring planting is best.